Say what you will about humans causing extinctions. However, we are sometimes also responsible for the survival of species.

 Species of one group can easily hybridize with others of the same group.

-This has led to some of the most popular cultivars, which are from hybrids instead of base species.
+This has led to some of the most popular cultivars from hybrids instead of base species.

-These wonderful plants can be grown as a potted plant outdoors in USDA hardiness zones 9 to 12 and be a relatively short 5′ feet tall or peak out at an impressive 24′ feet tall, depending on the species or cultivar.
+These large shrubs or small trees can be grown as potted plants outdoors in USDA hardiness zones 9 to 12 and be a relatively short 5′ feet tall or peak out at an impressive 24′ feet tall, depending on the species or cultivar.

 Their trumpet-shaped blooms are no less impressive, often reaching 10″ inches or longer.